Qonda3/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion delete a directory.
 10-back change directory to the previous one.
 11-lists lists files using absalute pathway.
 12-file_type print the type of file.
+13-symbolic create a symbolic link.